ericfong/datavan/README.md

 During collection.find() / .get(), datavan will check and call your onFetch function as a side effect unless cache is fresh.
 Fetched data will be cached into redux store.

-Welcome to extend or hack datavan or other classes to change behaviours

 __Table of Contents__
 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->